 4 Things to Learn from St. Mary Magdalene

-Earlier this year, Pope Francis elevated the memorial of St. Mary Magdalene to a feast day, giving it the same importance as the memorials of the Twelve Apostles.
+in 2016, Pope Francis elevated the memorial of St. Mary Magdalene to a feast day, giving it the same importance as the memorials of the Twelve Apostles.
 Scholars debate Mary Magdalene’s background.
 While some people believe she is also the woman who bathed Jesus’s feet with her tears (Luke 7:37-50), or the sister of Martha and Lazarus, or both, others believe that these are three separate women.
 What is known for certain is that Mary was a sinner who showed repentance, was given the great gift of God’s mercy, and went on to follow Jesus.
 What can we learn from this saint of the early Church?

 1. God’s mercy is infinite.